LUXMAN vintage audio

 Remove possible upgrade impedance amplifier boards out of the circuit, situated between RIAA- and power- amp.

-Audioscript, the former distributor in the Netherlands, inserted such impedance amps equipped
+Audioscript, the former distributor in the Netherlands, inserted such impedance amps equipped with two common-grade opamps,

-with two common-grade opamps, remove this one in all but one situations:
+remove this pcb in all but one situation:

-Leave these boards in the amp ONLY when you use a European make tape deck with
+Leave these boards in the amp ONLY when you use a European make tape-deck with

 Below photos of such additional pcb, this one from Audioscript Netherlands.
 As you can see one of the